phgage92/Dissertation/Readme.md

 ## Submitted Files (Engage)

 Summarised list and brief description of the files submitted on Engage.
-All of these files are also available on github: <[Github link](https://github.com/phgage92/Dissertation)> and Google Drive <[Drive link](https://drive.google.com/drive/folders/1paH5A-5rxyYVgU4DYup3hVsgQ9mp5HDM?usp=sharing)>
+All of these files are also available on github: <[Github link](https://github.com/phgage92/Dissertation)>.
+Google Drive link available in submitted Readme.md file.

 * Notebooks.zip\
 Details in subsequent Python Notebooks section.